 STEP 7 – Troubleshooting

 A perfectly-installed corner bead slightly protrudes at the corner, leaving a void for the drywall compound.
-After installing, use a flat drywall trowel or the knife to check that on both sides.
+After installing, use a flat drywall trowel or a knife to check that on both sides.
 Place it against the corner to ensure that there is a void under it.

 You should be able to see light through the bead.
 This will allow void for the mud coat.
 But if you don’t see the gap, press the paper against the wall and extract any remaining compound so it produces a slight gap.

 Another thing, if you see any part of the bead is lifted off, put more mud inside and then press it back again.
 Squeeze the extra part and when done, let it dry.
-Once it dries, you can apply the finish coats.
+Once it dries, you can apply the finishing coats.
 And the final coat might require sanding.
-You can start with a 120 or above grit drywall sandpaper using a sander tool.
+You can start with 120 or above grit drywall sandpaper using a sander tool.

 Follow our dust-free drywall sanding guide for better sanding results.